Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 - $v$ has type $T$ such that $T <: I$.

 The inheritance delegation uses a syntax similar to [property delegation][Delegated property declaration] using the `by` keyword, but is specified in the classifier declaration header and is a very different concept.
-If inherited using delegation, each method $M$ of $I$ (whether they have a default implementation or not) is delegated to the corresponding method of $v$ as if it was overriden in $C$ with all the parameter values directly passed to the corresponding method in $v$, unless the body of $C$ itself has a suitable override of $M$ (see the [method overriding][Overriding] section).
+If inherited using delegation, each method $M$ of $I$ (whether they have a default implementation or not) is delegated to the corresponding method of $v$ as if it was overridden in $C$ with all the parameter values directly passed to the corresponding method in $v$, unless the body of $C$ itself has a suitable override of $M$ (see the [method overriding][Overriding] section).

 The particular means on how $v$ is stored inside the classifier object is platform-defined.